SamuelBrand1/KenyaCoV/README.md

 * KenyaCoVMultistrains: Mechanistic modelling of the spread of SARS-CoV-2 variants into and around Kenya.
 * KenyaCoVaccines: More detailed and realistic modelling of disease burden with vaccination rollout forecasting.

-**The modelling results of the pre-print can be recovered by the new version of KenyaCoV by setting the average period of pre-symptomatic transmission to 0, and combining mild and mild-then-severe cases.
+**The legacy code in this repository has been updated from the original pre-print version to include extra realism in the possible disease pathways of infected individuals.
+The modelling results of the pre-print can be recovered by the new version of KenyaCoV by setting the average period of pre-symptomatic transmission to 0, and combining mild and mild-then-severe cases.
 Therefore, we are not maintaining a legacy version of the KenyaCoV model used in the pre-print.**

 This repository contains source code for transmission modelling, forecasting, and visualisation for the SARS-CoV-2/COVID-19 epidemic in Kenya.